 Much of government expenditure is spent on outsourcing the provision of goods and services to third parties.
 In the U.S., contracted goods and services account for 40 percent of federal discretionary spending, 73 percent of defense spending, and nearly all of the spending within Medicare, the federal health insurance program that covers the elderly and disabled (U.S. Government Accountability Office, 2019; U.S. Department of Defense, 2021; Boards of Trustees for Medicare, 2021).
-Such arrangements can give rise to wasteful expenditure if third parties have incentive to provide more than what is deemed necessary by policymakers.
-A natural solution is to establish monitoring mechanisms that identify overprovision and deny the corresponding payments on a case-by-case basis (Nalebuff and Scharfstein, 1987; Laffont and Tirole, 1992).
-But the tradeoff is that these mechanisms can be costly - there are monitoring costs for the government, compliance costs for third parties, and downstream costs that may arise if the quality of goods and services changes.
+Such arrangements can give rise to wasteful expenditure if third parties have an incentive to provide more than what is deemed necessary by policymakers.
+A natural solution is to establish monitoring mechanisms to identify overprovision and deny the corresponding payments on a case-by-case basis (Nalebuff and Scharfstein, 1987; Laffont and Tirole, 1992).
+But these mechanisms can be costly: there are monitoring costs for the government, compliance costs for third parties, and potential downstream costs in the form of lower-quality goods and services.
 Understanding whether monitoring improves welfare thus requires estimates of both the costs and savings associated with it.

 In this paper, I study the effect of monitoring in Medicare on government savings, provider compliance costs, and patient health outcomes.
-Using two identification strategies, one at the provider level and one at the patient level, I find that monitoring saves Medicare money by reducing unnecessary care, but also imposes considerable compliance costs on providers.
-In response to monitoring, providers scale back expenditure without harming patients, but in doing so their administration costs increase as they adopt IT to detect unnecessary care.
+Using two identification strategies, one at the provider level and one at the patient level, I find that monitoring saves Medicare money by reducing unnecessary care, but it also imposes considerable compliance costs on providers.
+In response to monitoring, providers scale back expenditure without harming patients, but in doing so their administrative costs increase as they adopt IT to detect unnecessary care.
 For every \$1,000 in Medicare savings, providers incur \$216 in compliance costs.
-Taking into account the costs and savings, I find that monitoring is welfare-improving.
+Taking into account the costs and savings, I find that monitoring improves welfare.

 In particular, I study the largest Medicare monitoring program: the Recovery Audit Contractor (RAC) program.
-Through this program, private auditing firms (i.e., RACs) are paid a contingency fee to conduct manual post-payment reviews ("audits") of medical claims to identify and reclaim erroneous Medicare payments, such as payment for unnecessary care.1 I focus on RAC audits of hospital admissions, Medicare's largest service expenditure category.
+Through this program, private auditing firms (called RACs) are paid a contingency fee to conduct manual post-payment reviews ("audits") of medical claims to identify and reclaim erroneous Medicare payments, such as payment for unnecessary care.
+I focus on RAC audits of hospital admissions, Medicare's largest service expenditure category.
 In the first five years of the program, RACs manually audited four percent of all Medicare hospital admissions.
-I study hospital responses to RAC audits with an instrumented difference-in-difference across hospitals, and patient health effects with a difference-in-difference across patients who visit a hospital's emergency department (ED).
+I study hospital responses to RAC audits with a difference-in-difference specification across hospitals, and I study patient-health effects with a difference-in-difference specification across patients who visit a hospital's emergency department (ED).

-The central identification challenge is that auditing is endogenous, since RACs do not audit randomly.
-In the hospital-level strategy, I exploit plausibly exogenous variation in audit intensity across different RACs, focusing on hospitals close to the border between different RACs' jurisdictions.
-To measure audit intensity, I use novel administrative data on the universe of RAC audits, which I then link to hospital data on Medicare admissions, administration costs, and IT adoption.
-I estimate an instrumented difference-in-difference specification that compares hospitals on the high-audit side of the border to their neighbors on the low-audit side, before and after a major expansion of audit scope in 2011.
+The central identification challenge is that auditing is endogenous since RACs do not audit randomly.
+In the hospital-level strategy, I exploit plausibly exogenous variation in audit intensity across RACs, focusing on hospitals close to the border between different RACs' jurisdictions.
+To measure audit intensity, I use novel administrative data on the universe of RAC audits, which I then link to hospital data on Medicare admissions, administrative costs, and IT adoption.
+I estimate a difference-in-difference specification that compares hospitals on the high-audit side of the border with their neighbors on the low-audit side before and after a major expansion of audit scope in 2011.